 Dentro de este marco, surgen nuevas formas de encarnar el cuerpo en el acto comunicativo, tanto en la performance como en la vida cotidiana.
 Me planteo diversas preguntas sobre nuestro rol en la comunicación como seres hablantes y considero la posibilidad de una operatividad más "humana" que trascienda ciertos límites y estereotipos establecidos.

-Created and perform by Manuel Rodriguez
+Created and performed by Manuel Rodriguez

 [ENG]